Omikhleia/markdown.sile/examples/sile-and-markdown.md

 ### Horizontal dividers

-In standard Markdown, a line containing a row of three or more asteriks, dashes, or underscores (optionally separated by spaces) are supposed to produce a horizontal rule.
+In standard Markdown, a line containing a row of three or more asterisks, dashes, or underscores (optionally separated by spaces) are supposed to produce a horizontal rule.
 This converter however slightly deviates from that simple specification^[And also from Pandoc, therefore.
 Quite obviously, the `\autodoc:package{pandocast}`{=sile} package will also only show